-- Personnel Status - o 1 out due to coronavirus - o 12 out due to injury - o 16 have retired as of January 1, 2020 - o 8 pending retirements - o 11 called up and activated by Massachusetts National Guard - o Focusing on department's mental health and stress relief aspects for officers - Continues to provide anti-crime activity - Commissioner Clapprood has established a special fireworks detail to respond to the increase in calls of fireworks throughout the city - o Heightened patrols with Sheriff's Department in city parks - o Increase traffic enforcement including special details with State Police to deter dirt bikes and drag racing activities - Increase attention on breaking and entering crimes residential and commercial properties - o Increase in domestic and restraining orders - Increase in mental health related calls for service more Behavioral Health Network (BHN) staff added - o Continues with positive community outreach activities where possible.

-- Working with the Health Department on local enforcement aspects of Governor's face covering order which took effect on Wednesday, May 6, 2020 - Continues to review and implement the city's phased reopening plans for the Police Department facilities for access for the public for LTC applications and renewals, traffic accident reports and other license/permit needs by appointment - Mayor Sarno and Commissioner Clapprood announced today that the SPD will begin utilize body-worn cameras and should have the full department outfitted with the bodyworn cameras by the end of the summer.
+- Personnel Status

+- o 1 out due to coronavirus

+- o 12 out due to injury

+- o 16 have retired as of January 1, 2020

+- o 8 pending retirements

+- o 11 called up and activated by Massachusetts National Guard

+- o Focusing on department's mental health and stress relief aspects for officers - Continues to provide anti-crime activity - Notable arrest - Suspects identified with flame thrower seized - Individual arrested on gun charges as she was not licensed to carry in the state - Commissioner Clapprood has established a special fireworks detail to respond to the increase in calls of fireworks throughout the city - o Heightened patrols with Sheriff's Department in city parks - o Increase traffic enforcement including special details with State Police to deter dirt bikes and drag racing activities - Increase attention on breaking and entering crimes residential and commercial properties - Increase in domestic and restraining orders - Increase in mental health related calls for service more Behavioral Health Network (BHN) staff added - o Continues with positive community outreach activities where possible. - Working with the Health Department on local enforcement aspects of Governor's face covering order which took effect on Wednesday, May 6, 2020 - Continues to review and implement the city's phased reopening plans for the Police Department facilities for access for the public for LTC applications and renewals, traffic accident reports and other license/permit needs by appointment - Mayor Sarno and Commissioner Clapprood announced today that the SPD will begin utilize body-worn cameras and should have the full department outfitted with the bodyworn cameras by the end of the summer.
 Training for the body-worn cameras had begun for officers on May 20, 2020 and the first phase of cameras were active, tested and in use on May 26, 2020 - The National Guard and State Police continue to work alongside SPD - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Continues to assist at Central High School Oasis Foodbank aspects on Fridays